Drakunal/DBMS-Lab/Lab 1/readme.md

 # Lab 1: Library Management System using SQL

 ### Objective
-This lab will cover the basics of SQL, focusing on creating tables with primary and foreign keys, inserting records into these tables, and performing simple `SELECT` queries.
+This lab will cover the basics of SQL, focusing on creating tables with primary and foreign keys, inserting records into these tables, and performing simple `SELECT` queries with and without aggregate functions.

 ---